-What are the differences between working from home versus working in an office?
-Let’s compare them side-by-side to help you understand the unique advantages and disadvantages of each.
+What are the differences between working from home versus working in person in the office?
+Let’s compare the working arrangements side-by-side to help you understand the advantages and disadvantages of each.

-Research from Owl Labs suggests that approximately half of employees typically work from home at least once a week and a third work remote jobs full-time.
+Research from Owl Labs suggests that approximately half of employees typically work from home at least once a week, and one-third work remote jobs full-time.

-The average American worker spends at least 27 minutes on their daily commute to work, and it is getting worse.
-More than 14 million people spend an hour or more traveling to work,” according to NPR.
+The average American worker spends at least 27 minutes on their daily commute to work.
+More than 14 million people spend an hour or more traveling to work, according to NPR.

-According to research from our 2020 State of Business Communication Report, face-to-face communication is the most preferred communication method by employees.
+In our State of Business Communication Report, face-to-face communication is the most preferred communication method in the work environment.

-Not counting video conferencing, face-to-face communication is something you really only get in an office space.
-It’s not only beneficial when planning for business, but it strengthens relationships and rapport with other employees.
-There’s something about relationship-building that happens when you sit next to someone or bump into each other at the coffee machine.
+Choosing the right form of business communication is not only beneficial in an office setting, but it strengthens relationships and rapport with others.
+There’s something about socializing that happens when you sit next to someone or bump into each other at the coffee machine.